Handspun Tapestry Yarn

 When yarns are spun by machine, they are completely even in texture, and the dye take up is completely even because of that.
 But hand spun yarns will be more irregular with areas of differing twist, and fibres that are blended together that come from different parts of a fleece.
 Therefore the dye-take-up is slightly irregular.
 This produces over all a much more hand-crafted look to a finished piece.

 Handmade rugs and tapestries that are crafted with hand spun yarns are now much more rare because machine produced yarn is cheaper and more readily available than hand spun.
 So if you are interested in producing something really original, hand spun may be a good choice.

 My handspun rug yarn and handspun tapestry yarn sections of my shop are now combined as I realise many people wish to use both types of yarns in either rugs or tapestries!

 Natural Dyed Locks

-Wenslydale and Teeswater locks are like long ringlets of glossy hair.
-These breeds are amazing looking large sheep and the fleeces are very heavy indeed.
+Wenslydale and Teeswater locks are like long ringlets of glossy wool.
+These breeds are amazing looking large sheep and the fleeces are very heavy.
 Getting good locks to start with can be quite an effort, but once I've found good fleeces, the process of washing, picking, mordanting, dyeing, over-dyeing, weighing, bundling and packaging is very time consuming but one of my favourite areas to work in.
 There's nothing quite so thrilling as seeing the locks all finished!